banach-space/llvm-tutor/README.md

 Voilà! (well, assuming that `lit` is in your _path_).

 ### Wee disclaimer
-I haven't been able to set-up the tests in my CI (because Travis runs Ubuntu Xenial on which the basic requirements are not met).
-This means that I've only been able to run the tests on my host.
+The requirements for running LIT tests are _not_ met on Ubuntu (unless you build LLVM from sources) and for this reason the CI is configured to skip tests there.
+As far as Linux is concerned, I've only been able to run the tests on my host.
 If you encounter any problems on your machine - please let me know and I will try to fix that.
+The CI _does_ run the tests when building on Mac OS X.

 License
 --------